Speedy robotics makes magnet placement 60 times faster

 Magnomatics, a University of Sheffield spin-out, was one of seven companies to win funding last year from the Offshore Wind Growth Partnership (OWGP) in a call for projects developing advanced manufacturing solutions to improve competitiveness in the offshore wind supply chain.
 ROBOMAG is specifically aimed at helping solve the challenge of placing large permanent magnets on a generator hub.

-Andrew Macdonald, programme director for the Offshore Wind Growth Partnership, said: “Following a very competitive process, ROBOMAG is one of the first ever supply chain improvement projects to be funded by OWGP.
-It is a brilliant example of our innovative supply chain in action, supporting the UK to be cost-competitive through advanced manufacturing techniques – a key step in anchoring offshore wind manufacturing activity in the UK and maximizing our world leading position in offshore wind.”
+“Following a very competitive process, ROBOMAG is one of the first ever supply chain improvement projects to be funded by OWGP.
+It is a brilliant example of our innovative supply chain in action, supporting the UK to be cost-competitive through advanced manufacturing techniques - a key step in anchoring offshore wind manufacturing activity in the UK and maximising our world leading position in offshore wind.”

 Magnomatics is currently involved in implementing the next stage of scaling-up for offshore wind with a large industrial development partner, scaling up to 5MW or greater for the next step towards a >15MW machine.